April 30, Reading 1 – Numbers 10:11-11:3

 This is a strange truth to think about.

-When we are frail and fallen humanity create something, we follow processes and work over patterns.
+When we create something, us frail and fallen humanity, we follow processes and work over patterns.

 You create with rules that make sense within the framework of creation.

-And that is because God spun wisdom through all of creation, He made rules that make sense.
+This is true _because_ God spun wisdom through all of creation.
+He made the rules and they make sense in a creative sense.

 But wisdom is more than this too.